 Residents complete a service or research project designed to improve the services of the department, teaching program in the college, or to achieve a specific research objective.

-All residents have a service commitment of 32 hours per month designed to ensure that residents gain experience and can function as a pharmacy generalist.
+All residents have a service commitment of up to 32 hours as a staff pharmacist or clinical specialist on-call.

 Residents participate in the Residency Orientation Program and Residency meetings.